-- a.
+- i.
 Administrative fees described hereinabove must be submitted monthly.
 All units of service reports are due monthly.
 Copies of all quarterly reports to the State, and State audit preparation packages, will be sent to the County at the same time they are sent to the State.
 In the event that submission is not postmarked by the twentieth (20th) day of the following month, a five percent (5%) penalty of the full, monthly administrative fee may be assessed by County.
-This five percent (5%) penalty may be added for each thirty (30) day period, or portion thereof, that the payments are outstanding.
-If the twentieth (20th) day of the submission of fees must be postmarked by the next work day.
-All units of service reports are due monthly. - b.
-Contractor's gross revenue shall include ancillary, make-up, late, reduced, and incomplete fees, duplicative completion certificate fees, and fees for dishonored checks. - c.
+This five percent (5%) penalty may be added for each thirty (30) day period. or portion thereof, that the payments are outstanding.
+If the twentieth (20th) day of the month falls on a weekend or County holiday, the submission of fees must be postmarked by the next work day.
+All units of service reports are due monthly. - Contractor's gross revenue shall include ancillary, make-up, late, reduced, and incomplete fees, duplicative completion certificate fees, and fees for dishonored checks. - iii.
 The administrative fees cover the cost of program oversight including contract maintenance and monitoring and other programmatic benefits provided by County.
-This fee may be revised during the contract period by the mutual agreement of Contractor and the Director of BHRS or designee.
+This fee may be revised during the contract period by the mutual agreement of Contractor and the Director of BHRS or designee. - C. In any event, the maximum amount County shall be obligated to pay for alcohol and other drug services rendered under Exhibit A.1, of this Agreement shall not exceed THREE MILLION FIVE HUNDRED FOUR THOUSAND FIFTY-ONE DOLLARS (\$3,504,051).

-E. All Services
+D. All Services